 If your goal is maximum fluid milk production, and you prefer the taste and texture of skim milk, then you may view the Nigerian’s high butterfat as a disadvantage.

-Taste of Nigerian dwarf goats milk
+How does Nigerian dwarf goats milk taste?

 Although I didn’t think the LaMancha milk tasted bad, one of my daughters strongly disliked it, and I could not even trick her into consuming it when it was used in a gravy or other foods.
 She’d catch me every time!
-Obviously taste is a personal preference, and there are plenty of people who prefer the milk of other breeds.
+Obviously taste is a personal preference, and there are people who prefer the milk of other breeds.

-The down side of Nigerian dwarf goats
+The other side of Nigerian dwarf goats

 Kids

 One of the things I don’t like about Nigerian dwarf goats is something that many people love, and that’s their tendency to have litters of kids rather than simply twins like other breeds.
-We have had three does that have given birth to quintuplets a total of five times, and we’ve had more quadruplets than I can remember at this point.
+We have had three does that have given birth to quintuplets a total of eight times, and we’ve had more quadruplets than I can remember at this point.
 I’ve also sold two does that went on to have six at their new home.

 Does only have two teats, so in addition to her production, you also have to consider her personality and the personality of the kids.
 Mom will have to spend a lot of time standing, and those kids will fight for the two teats, sometimes leaving a smaller or less aggressive kid to starve.
 This is why I rarely let a doe try to raise more than three kids now.
 (Here’s a post where you can learn more about how many kids a doe can feed.)